Maginfred I of Milan

 Maginfred I of Milano (IX Century – Milan, 896), also known as Manfred II, was count of Lomello and imperial vicar in Milan from 892 to 901.

 Biography

 Also known as Manfred di Lomello, he was a descendant of the Frankish counts palatine of Lomello and son of Count Manfred of Mosezzo.
 His brother Milone became the founder of the Veronese family of Sambonifacio.

 In 892, he was appointed Count of Milan by Emperor Guy II of Spoleto and sided against Berengar.
-When Arnulf of Carinthia descended on Italy in support of Berengar, he entered Milan and Maginfred sided with the them and was confirmed in his position in 894.
+When Arnulf of Carinthia descended on Italy in support of Berengar, he entered Milan and Maginfred sided with them and was confirmed in his position in 894.
 Guy died in the same year and was succeeded by his son Lambert, but Maginfred refused to recognise his authority.
 In 896 Emperor Lambert besieged Milan, which succumbed despite Maginfred's strenuous defence.
 He was imprisoned and then beheaded.

 Descendants

 He married Guntida daughter of the Count of Auriate and had four children: